-This condition may be the cause of your food allergies, low energy, joint pain, thyroid problems, autoimmune conditions and weight gain.
+According to research, leaky gut could be the cause of your food allergies, low energy, joint pain, thyroid disease, autoimmune conditions and slow metabolism.

-In this article I will outline specifically how you can heal your leaky gut and quickly improve your digestive health.
+In this article I will outline specifically how you can heal leaky gut syndrome and breakthrough the health problems you’ve been struggling with.

 Think of the lining of your digestive tract like a net with extremely small holes in it that only allow specific substances to pass through.
 Your gut lining works as a barrier keeping out bigger particles that can damage your system.